 But such powers are heavily constrained by central government, and prevent an effective response to local community concerns in many circumstances.
 Of course, local councils ought to have reasons for their actions – and such decisions should be based upon evidence, rather than prejudice – but current rules mean that in many cases, changes of use cannot be controlled at all, regardless of the degree of local concern and the weight of evidence in favour of a change.

 For sure – changes to use class legislation won’t transform local politics overnight.
 But a willingness to put the needs of local people ahead of the market in this important area is an important change, and that is why Labour’s policy announcement should be wholeheartedly welcomed.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.